 ARTICLE 13.
-A motion was made by Robert Taylor: -to see if the town will vote to instruct the moderator to appoint a finance committee (advisory only) of six Plainfield voters to advise the selectmen, and other officers of the town in the prudential affairs of the town.
-Motion seconded by Judith Belie.
+To see if the town will vote to instruct the moderator to, until rescinded, annually appoint a finance committee (advisory only) of six Plainfield voters to advise the selectmen, and other officers of the town in the prudential affairs of the town.